iMega/luaformatter/README.md

 ### Variables

-The option alignment.variables will be align list of variables.
+The option alignment.variables will align list of variables.

 ```lua
 local a  = 1  -- comment